FSGeoff/Stats/README.md

 - Go to the terminal and run __npm start__

 This will run nodemon and configure your Typescript files concurrently</br>
-The following should be displayed in your terminal above your console.log
+The following should be displayed in your terminal above your console.log statement

 ## ​​[start:*run] [nodemon] clean exit - waiting for changes before restart